 The reasons why decisions were made are captured in the primary value drivers behind the project.
 These are used to develop a common master business process list which is the framework for the ideal future way of working with the new software.

-The framework is then translated into software requirements.
-This approach aligns the software selection with the business strategy.
+The framework is then translated into software requirements, which aligns the software selection with the business strategy.

 We interview process owners and users to understand the operational landscape, capture current processes and the business reasons behind them.
 We build relationships with critical business process owners and users in the organization.